 There are three significant structures to see in Tulum.
 The first building is El Castillo, which is similar in structure and style to Chichen Itza’s pyramid of the same name.
 Originally built as a lighthouse, this 25ft tall pyramid could see trading boats and canoes sailing towards the city.

-The other two sites to see in Tulum are the Temple of the Frescoes and Temple of the Descending God.
+The other two sites to see in Tulum are the Temple of the Frescoes and the Temple of the Descending God.
 Mayans used the Temple of the Frescoes as an observatory for tracking the movements of the sun.
 The Temple of the Descending God was used as a shrine to honor Tulum’s nameless “diving God.”

-Some of the best cenotes in Mexico are right by Tulum, or personal favorite is Cenote Calavera.
+Some of the best cenotes in Mexico are right by Tulum, or my personal favorite is Cenote Calavera.
 It’s the perfect place to cool down after a hot afternoon exploring the best Mayan ruin in Mexico.